Matthew 13

 ii.
 “It had a double advantage upon their hearers: first, upon their memory, we being very apt to remember stories.
 Second, upon their minds, to put them upon studying the meaning of what they heard so delivered.”
 (Poole)

 iii.
 Parables generally teach one main point or principle.
 We can get into trouble by expecting that they be intricate systems of theology, with the smallest detail revealing hidden truths.
 “A parable is not an allegory; an allegory is a story in which every possible detail has an inner meaning; but an allegory has to be read and studied; a parable is heard.
-We must be very careful not to make allegories of the parables.”
-(Barclay) -Enduring Word Bible Commentary
+We must be very careful not to make allegories of the parables.” --William Barclay

 i.
 “The Greek parabole is wider than our ‘parable’; in the LXX it translates masal, which includes proverbs, riddles and wise sayings as well as parables.
 Matthew uses it for instance for Jesus’ cryptic saying about defilement (Matthew 15:10-11, 15), and in Matthew 24:32 (‘lesson’) it indicates a comparison.”
 (France)